open-experiments/Sandbox-5G/README.md

    - Ensure network policies allow connections

 2. **UE cannot register**:
-   - Check that the subscriber exists in the WebUI
+   - Check that the subscriber exists in MongoDB -> Go to the WebUI (admin/1423) to check the record.
    - Verify AMF and UDM logs for authentication issues
    - Ensure the UE configuration matches core settings